Eziclip

 The written transcript and the subtitles come from the same text, so an edit you make once carries into every format.
 There's no watermark on anything you make.

-eziclip is free for every creator — no watermark, no sign-up, no account, and no paywall waiting at the download step.
+Eziclip is free for every creator — no watermark, no sign-up, no account, and no paywall waiting at the download step.
 Every language and every export format is open to everyone.
-If the tool saves you time and you feel like chipping in, there's a button for it, but it's never required.
-That's the whole deal: a genuinely free, private speech-to-text transcriber that runs in your browser.
+If the tool saves you time and you're making money with it, there's a button to chip in, but it's never required.
+That's the whole deal: a free speech-to-text transcriber that runs in your browser.

 How to transcribe audio to text